Ehtyar/lasy_incorporation/README.md

 - A test showing, that this shapesolves the differential equation it is derived from.
 - Multiple unsuccessful tests using the RGD and the axiparabola together.

+### Not in the Bachelors thesis

-The following test have been done afterwards:
+The following test have been done afterwards.
+All the files and directories described here can be found in the python_modules directory.
+- A test